Racial/Ethnic Minority Graduate Fellowship

 - To increase the pool of minority social and behavioral scientists

-- To establish a formal commitment to diversity through support of two minority doctoral students in the social and/or behavioral sciences inclusive of course work or dissertation research support who demonstrates a commitment, through his or her scholarly examination, of any aspect of inequality, injustice and oppression
+- To establish a formal commitment to diversity through support of two minority doctoral students in the social and/or behavioral sciences inclusive of course work or dissertation research support who demonstrates a commitment, through his, her, or their scholarly examination, of any aspect of inequality, injustice, and oppression

-- A person identified as either Black/African American, Hispanic/ Latino, Asian/Asian-American, Native Hawaiian or Other Pacific Islander, or American Indian or Alaska Native, including Deferred Action for Childhood Arrivals (DACA) from one of the aforementioned groups, accepted into an accredited doctoral program in any one of the social and/or behavioral sciences so as to expand their perspectives in the pursuit and investigations into social problems
+- A person identified as either American Indian or Alaska Native, Arab/Middle Eastern/North African, Asian/Asian-American, Black/African American, Hispanic/Latinx, Native Hawaiian or Other Pacific Islander, or, including Deferred Action for Childhood Arrivals (DACA) from one of the aforementioned groups, accepted into an accredited doctoral program in any one of the social and/or behavioral sciences so as to expand their perspectives in the pursuit and investigations into social problems

-- Submission of a dissertation proposal of no more than 10 single spaced pages is required, plus a table of contents.
-The student’s dissertation advisor’s letter should note that s/he expects the student to have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by the end of the Spring 2018 academic year.
+Submission of a dissertation proposal of no more than 10 single spaced pages is required, plus a table of contents.
+The student’s dissertation advisor’s letter should note that they expect the student to have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by the end of the Spring 2024 academic year.

-- Evidence, through scholarly work and/or commitment to a career of scholar activism as demonstrated by: course work and research, activism in school and/or community, career plans, mentoring members of marginalized populations, and volunteering and organizing around social justice issues as a scholar activist
+Evidence of a commitment to a career of scholar activism as demonstrated by: course and academic work and research, activism in school and/or community, career plans, mentoring members of marginalized populations, and volunteering and organizing around social justice issues as a scholar activist

-- Statement of financial need as expressed by the applicant and Graduate Program Director or Advisor
+Statement of financial need as expressed by the applicant and advisor, program chair, or graduate director

-- With the exception of DACA students, who are also eligible, applicant must be a citizen or permanent resident of the United States
+With the exception of DACA students, who are also eligible, applicants must be a citizen or permanent resident of the United States

-- Attend the annual meeting to receive the award.
-A $500 stipend will be available to the winner for this purpose (except for DACA eligible winners who might be excluded from travelling outside the United States)
+- Attend the annual meeting to receive the award: a $500 stipend will be available to each winner for this purpose (except for DACA eligible winners who might be excluded from travelling outside the United States)

-- Submit a brief final report (three pages maximum) on the work sponsored through the award, at the end of the award year.
+- Submit a brief final report (3 pages maximum) on the work sponsored through the award at the end of the award year

-- Following year, present work (described above) at an appropriate division session.
-A $500 stipend will be available to the winner for this purpose.
+- Following year, present work (described above) at an appropriate division session: a $500 stipend will be available to each winner for this purpose

 STUDENT APPLICATION PROCESS

-It is the candidate’s responsibility to make sure that his or her application meets all requirements to be considered eligible for evaluation.
-Complete application packets should be sent to the SSSP Administrative Office.
-Application materials will be supplied to the committee for their consideration; please therefore print single-sided and use paperclips instead of staples.
-Make sure your application is complete before mailing, as incomplete packets will not be reviewed.
-Each packet must include the following:
+It is the applicant’s responsibility to make sure that his, her, or their application meets all requirements to be considered eligible for evaluation.
+Incomplete online applications will not be reviewed.
+Each application must include the following:

-- Three letters of recommendation addressing the student’s work and progress in program, including one from the student’s dissertation advisor.
-The letter from the dissertation advisor, program chair, or graduate director should address the financial need of the applicant, and should also note that the student will have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by the end of the Spring 2018 academic year.
+- Three letters of recommendation addressing the student’s work and progress in the program, including one from the student’s dissertation advisor, are required.
+A letter from the dissertation advisor, program chair, or graduate director should address the financial need of the applicant and that the student will have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by the end of the Spring 2024 academic year.

 - No more than 3 double spaced pages of the personal statement of commitment to a career of scholar activism, plus a table of contents

-Contact Dr. Ana Muñiz, Chair, Racial/Ethnic Minority Graduate Fellowship Committee with questions concerning the fellowship: email@example.com
+Contact Dr. Shaonta’ E. Allen, Chair, Racial/Ethnic Minority Graduate Fellowship Committee with questions concerning the fellowship: email@example.com

 Click here to view a list of past winners.